 GosuGamers Dota 2 section is recruiting

-Are you a Dota 2 fan who wants to write about your favorite game and/or maintain one of the richest tournament databases in competitive Dota?
+Are you a Dota 2 fan who wants to write about your favorite game?
 Apply to become a GosuGamers crew member and start building your connections with the industry.

 What being part of the GosuCrew will give you?